 You don’t need to use an OBD2 scanner to clear the P1000 code.
 It will go away on its own once your system is able to complete a full diagnostic cycle.
 For most people, the simplest fix is to just drive your car for a little while.
 Eventually, the P1000 code will probably go away on its own.

-Extremely hot or cold weather can alter your engine’s performance, reducing the accuracy of the data from the drive cycle test.
+Extremely hot or cold weather can alter your engine’s performance, reducing the data’s accuracy from the drive cycle test.
 This doesn’t matter if you’re just doing it to clear the P1000 code.
-If you want to fully diagnose engine problems, conduct the test in a garage if the outdoor temperature is below 32°F or above 90°F.
+If you want to diagnose engine problems fully, conduct the test in a garage if the outdoor temperature is below 32°F or above 90°F.

 - Prepare your car.
 A gas tank that’s between ¼ and ¾ full is ideal.
 A strong battery is also key to completing the drive cycle.
 Leave the car to sit for at least 8 hours to ensure the engine is at the same temperature as the surrounding air.